 This research was supported by the U.S. Air Force Office of Scientific Research (AFOSR) Multidisciplinary University Research Initiative (MURI) program under grant FA9550-09-1-0677.
-The authors appreciate the support of Dr. Yung-Gyo Lee, Hao Dong, Huafei Wang, and the contribution of Dr. Bo Ye, Dr. Jun Wu, Dr. Shao Bo in the experimental procedure.
-Finally, the authors would like to acknowledge the support of Dr. Lester Su and Dr. John Eaton at the wind tunnel facility at Stanford University.
+The authors appreciate the support of Dr. Yung-Gyo Lee, Hao Dong, Huafei Wang, and the contribution of Dr. Jun Wu, Dr. Shao Bo in the experimental procedure.
+Finally, the authors would like to acknowledge the support of Dr. Lester Su and Prof. John Eaton in the wind tunnel facility at Stanford University.